RSSchermer/entitytled/README.md

 val stars: Seq[Star] = someMovie.stars
 ```

-This is however achieved through implicit conversions.
+This behaviour is achieved through implicit conversions.
 In reality, eager-loaded
 relationship values are wrapped in `OneFetched` or `ManyFetched` for 'to one'
 and 'to many' relationships respectively; relationships that have not yet been
 loaded are represented by `OneUnfetched` or `ManyUnfetched` for 'to one' and
 'to many' relationships respectively.
 When implicitly converting fetched
 relationship values, the wrapped value is used; when implicitly converting
 unfetched values, a query is executed to retrieve the value.
+For these implicit
+conversions to work, there needs to be both an implicit database definition and
+an implicit execution context in scope.

 Executing an additional query may not always be desirable.
 You can pattern
 match for a fetched value to make the decision to execute an additional query